wolfgramml/NBA-Simulator/README.md

 # NBA Simulator

-<p>This is a long term project with the intention of creating a simulator to simulate real life NBA teams and players.</p>
+<p>This is a long term project with the intention of creating a simulator to simulate real life NBA teams and players.
+This may be made into a web app or transition to using JavaFX at some point.</p>

 ## TODO
 <p>Here is a list of features that are yet to be implemented:</p>